1. Home>

 • Any future considerations

-It’s important that the payroll implementation team is carefully selected, both from an internal position and your payroll outsourcing provider.
-A good cultural fit and team dynamic will help things run much more smoothly – remember that you’ll be working together for a long time.
+The payroll implementation team should be carefully selected, both from an internal position and from your payroll outsourcing provider.
+A good cultural fit and team dynamic will help things run more smoothly.
+Remember – if things go well, you’ll be working together for a long time.

-You also need to consider availability of those involved in order to create a realistic schedule that suits both parties.
+To create a realistic schedule that suits both parties, you should also consider the availability of those involved.
 Once the key team has been selected, your project manager will need a good overview of their capacity over the coming weeks so that they can create a timeline for the implementation plan.
-Make sure that everyone has a copy of the implementation plan once it’s been approved so they can allocate the time required to play their part in-line with the activity schedule.
+Make sure that everyone has a copy of the implementation plan once it’s been approved so they can allocate the time required to play their part in line with the activity schedule.

-This stage of the outsourced payroll implementation process must take place before any new system can be put into place.
-Every business is different, so your chosen managed payroll provider will need to know the ins and outs in order to ensure the right solution and set-up for your organisation.
+This stage of the outsourced payroll implementation process must take place before the new payroll system is put into place.
+Every business is different.
+So, to create the right solution and set up for your organisation, the managed payroll provider will need to know key information.

 • The make-up of your workforce